+Content Strategist (1) — added to handle content migration and SEO requirements

 6. Risks and Mitigation

 Key risks identified for this project include scope creep, stakeholder availability, and integration with existing backend systems.
 Each risk will be monitored through weekly status reports and escalated to the steering committee if impact exceeds the defined threshold.